Bruschetta with Fontina and Asparagus

 - 8 ounces fontina or Monterey Jack cheese, grated on the large holes of a box grater (about 2 cups)

-- 1 ounce Parmesan cheese, grated on the small holes of a box grater (about 1/2 cup)
+- 2 ounces Parmesan cheese, grated on the small holes of a box grater (about 1/4 cup)

-Preheat a grill.
+Heat grill or broiler.
 Grill bread slices until golden on both sides.
 Rub one side with garlic; brush lightly with oil.
-Place in a single layer on a baking sheet.

-Preheat a broiler.
-Bring a large saucepan of water to a boil over high heat; add a generous amount of salt.
-Add asparagus, and cook until tender, 3 to 5 minutes, depending on the thickness of the spears.
+Preheat oven to 350 degrees.
+Bring a large saucepan of water to a boil over high heat; add salt generously.
+Add asparagus, and cook until tender, about 3 minutes.
 Drain asparagus, and set aside.

-Combine fontina and Parmesan in a bowl.
-Sprinkle two-thirds of the cheese evenly over slices.
-Arrange about 3 asparagus spears on top of each.
-Sprinkle remaining cheese over asparagus, dividing evenly.
-Season with salt and pepper.
+Place toasted bread on a baking sheet, and sprinkle fontina evenly over slices.
+Arrange about 3 to 4 asparagus spears on top of each.
+Sprinkle Parmesan over asparagus, dividing evenly.